tenzindorji/projectnotes/gitCommands/README.md

  git checkout master
  git pull
  git checkout yourbranch
- git rebase -i origin/master # pick only one latest commit and update pick to "s" to rest of the commits, this will update the commit message.
+ git rebase -i origin/master # One the last commit line and update pick to "s".
+DONOT delete any of the previous commit.
+Please as PICK.
                              # this will combine all the commits to one single commit
                              # Also keep one commit message, remove rest of commit messages which are not required
 git log # should see only one commit